slalom/kafka-demo/README.md

 ### Prep

-1. Get your local Kube up and running
+1. Get your local Kubernetes up and running
+2. Test it with `kubectl cluster-info`
-2. `terraform init terraform`
+3. `terraform init terraform`
-3. `make kube.proxy` and keep it running on the side
+4. `make kube.proxy` and keep it running on the side

 ### Provisioning